YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 **Creating Leaf-level certificates**

 The root certificate is used to sign regular, leaf-level certificates.
-Below are steps showing the creation of a certificate to be used to authenticate a YottaDB/GT.M Source Server with a YottaDB/GT.M Receiver Server (and vice-versa).
+Below are steps showing the creation of a certificate to be used to authenticate a YottaDB Source Server with a YottaDB Receiver Server (and vice-versa).

 1. Generate a private key.
 This is identical to step 1 of root certificate generation.